Cornell Johnson Graduate School of Management: History

 Seeds for a business school at Cornell by Ezra Cornell, co-founder of the university, a successful farmer and businessman, and co-founder of Western Union.

 The Johnson School traces its beginnings to the university's founding in 1865.
 University co-founder Ezra Cornell proposed a Department of Trade and Commerce for the new university, which was "a radical departure from the day's conventional notions about higher education," as this proposal was made "sixteen years before Joseph Wharton endowed the nation's first collegiate business school at the University of Pennsylvania."
 At a university faculty meeting on October 2, 1868, Cornell co-founder and first president Andrew Dickson White, suggested the creation of a professorship in bookkeeping in the context of a larger proposal: the creation of a "commercial college."
-In the meantime, the Agriculture College continued to have a Department of Agricultural Economics and the Arts College continued to have a Department of Economics.
+In the meantime, the Agriculture College continued to have a Department of Agricultural Economics that was established in 1909.

 Formal movements towards a graduate business school began in 1914 when faculty in the NYS College of Agriculture convened the first meeting of the "Committee on a Commercial College".
 Led by economics professor Allyn Young, the committee recommended the creation of a "two-year graduate course leading to the Master's degree" in both business and public administration.
 Young had been trained at Harvard University, and the influence on the committee's discussion of its business school's creation only six years prior was apparent, as the committee's recommendations included instruction for graduate students only, selectivity in admissions, and integration into the larger university community.

 The idea of a business school took a backseat to World War I and its effects on the Cornell population.
 Following the Armistice of 1918, third university president Jacob Gould Schurman called for the establishment of such a school, which he estimated would require $1 million of initial funding.
 However, financial difficulties surrounding the Great Depression would further delay its creation.

 In 1984, the school was renamed in honor of Samuel Curtis Johnson, Sr. who founded S.C.
 Johnson & Son, Inc. The renaming followed his family's $20 million endowment gift to the school in his honor—at the time, the largest gift to any business school in the world.

 In 1941, the university faculty recommended the creation of a School of Business and Public Administration, and it was unanimously approved on December 10, 1941, three days after the attack on Pearl Harbor.
 Cornell courted Paul M. O'Leary, who earned his doctorate at Cornell and was a member of Franklin D. Roosevelt's "brain trust," to be dean of the new school.
 O'Leary leveraged an offer to be dean of the business school at the University of Minnesota in negotiations for the Cornell position, ultimately signing for a salary of $9,000.